cosinekitty/astronomy/source/c/README.md

 For the Moon orbiting the Earth, or a planet orbiting the Sun, an *apsis* is an event where the orbiting body reaches its closest or farthest point from the primary body.
 The closest approach is called *pericenter* and the farthest point is *apocenter*.

 More specific terminology is common for particular orbiting bodies.
-The Moon's closest approach to the Earth is called *perigee* and its furthest point is called *apogee*.
+The Moon's closest approach to the Earth is called *perigee* and its farthest point is called *apogee*.
 The closest approach of a planet to the Sun is called *perihelion* and the furthest point is called *aphelion*.

 This data structure is returned by [`Astronomy_SearchLunarApsis`](#Astronomy_SearchLunarApsis) and [`Astronomy_NextLunarApsis`](#Astronomy_NextLunarApsis) to iterate through consecutive alternating perigees and apogees.